|Imbalance Settlement Period (Electricity Balancing Market)|

 The stepwise approach was envisioned through a proposal of all Transmission System Operators (TSOs) submitted for approval to all national regulatory authorities (NRAs) based on a cost-benefit analysis.

-The Agency for the Cooperation of Energy Regulators (ACER) proposed some amendments to the ENTSO-E vision of the imbalance settlement period.
+However, the Agency for the Cooperation of Energy Regulators (ACER) proposed some amendments to the ENTSO-E vision of the imbalance settlement period.

 ACER's Recommendation No 03/2015 of 20 July 2015 on the Network Code on Electricity Balancing called NC EB explicitly defines the length of the of the harmonised imbalance settlement period.